pdGruby/cloupy/README.md

   <img src="https://i.ibb.co/YpN6MVS/logo-update3.png" />
 </p>

 cloupy is a Python package for climatological data downloading, processing and visualizing.
 The main goal of the package is to help its author in writing a BA thesis.
 The package is well adapted to academic work - used data sources are reliable and graphs are easy to modify.
-What's more, cloupy is intuitive and really easy to use, so even users who are not related to the climatological environment should have no problems with the library usage.
+What's more, cloupy is intuitive and really easy to use, so even users who are not related to the climatological environment should have no problems with the package usage.

 ![python](https://img.shields.io/badge/Python-14354C?style=for-the-badge&logo=python&logoColor=white)
 ![windows](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)